New Hire Paperwork: Everything You Need to Know

 New Hire Paperwork

-For new hire paperwork, there are a lot of steps.
+For new hire paperwork, there is a lot of steps.
 You will need to decide how you want to find potential hires and, once hired, make sure they fill out a variety of important forms including a W-4 and I-9.
 You will also need to ensure you are withholding the proper taxes from their paychecks, reporting hires to the state, have an employee handbook, and pay the required insurances (unemployment, disability, worker’s compensation, etc.).

 All new people hired need to have Form I-9.
 The form is for stating that they are legally allowed to work in the US.
 Form W-4 is used to get a new hire’s tax background for payroll purposes, as it allows the business to determine the number of exemptions to utilize for tax withholding for the IRS.